Lawyer, Partner - Montréal

 Caroline Deschênes is a partner in the Montréal office of Langlois lawyers.
 Her practice is focused on civil and commercial litigation, with a particular emphasis on class actions, privacy issues, access to information, construction law, product liability and professional liability.
 She represents various corporations before courts of first instance and appeal in Quebec, and before administrative tribunals.

+Caroline holds the CIPP Certification (Certified Information Privacy Professional / Canada) from the International Association of Privacy Professionals.
 In the course of her practice involving privacy matters, Caroline advises clients on issues regarding the collection, use, disclosure and trans-border transfer of personal information, as well as cyber-security, access to information and electronic communications.
 She frequently speaks at conferences and continuing legal education seminars on a variety of topics related to these areas.

 Caroline has acted in several class actions involving issues of pharmaceutical liability, consumer law and civil liability.
 She has also participated in proceedings involving insurers and professionals, including before disciplinary bodies.